 The amount of the appeal fee is laid down in the Rules relating to Fees.

 The correct fee amount should always be checked.
 Up-to-date fee information is available via:

 In exceptional cases, the appeal fee can be reimbursed in full, see Rule 103(1) EPC.
 This may be so, for example, if the appeal is allowed and it is held that a substantial procedure violation occurred before the department taking the appealed decision.

 In other cases, the appeal fee is reimbursed at 50% if the appeal is withdrawn by a certain stage in the appeal proceedings, see Rule 103(2) EPC.

-Parties with a legitimate interest may ask the boards of appeal to deal with their appeals rapidly.
+Parties may ask the boards of appeal to deal with their appeals rapidly.
 National courts also have this option.
-For further information, please consult the Notice on the accelerated processing of appeals, published in OJ 4/2008, 220.
+For further information, see Article 10(3) to (6) RPBA 2020.